 Recently, Arsanis scientists discovered and published that the Hla-expression level of colonizing S. aureus strains can serve as a biomarker for progression of endotracheal tube colonization to ventilator-associated bacterial pneumonia in mechanically ventilated patients.
 This finding yielded a clearly defined patient population at risk for a serious, but preventable, life-threatening S. aureus pneumonia infection.
 Arsanis has also reported recently that antibiotic treatment of ventilated patients is inefficient in preventing or reducing colonization, or pneumonia.

-The lead indication for ASN100 is the prevention of S. aureus pneumonia in high-risk mechanically ventilated patients.
-This infection places a significant burden on the healthcare system, increasing hospital stays by weeks and increasing costs by over $50,000 per patient.
-The mortality rate of this preventable infection is approximately 30%, despite treatment with antibiotics.
-A single dose of ASN100 could both protect patients and improve health economic outcomes by targeting a preventable disease that costs hospitals time, money, and lives.
+The lead indication for ASN100 is the prevention of S. aureus pneumonia in high-risk, mechanically-ventilated patients.
+Ventilator-associated pneumonia places a significant burden on the healthcare system, increasing hospital stays by weeks and increasing costs by approximately $40,000 per patient.
+The all-cause mortality rate of this preventable infection is approximately 20% to 50%, despite treatment with antibiotics.